girikgarg8/React/Chapter-4 Talk is Cheap, show me the Code/Chapter_4_Class_Notes.md

 Disadvantage of using div to wrap the siblings is that I have an extra div in the DOM tree, (go see it now!), which I don't want.

 So, we can use React fragments instead of using a separate div.
+The syntax for using React fragment is <React.fragment> {Intermediate code} </React.fragment>